mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 - The Control Module
 - The Overload Protection Module

 The mechanical structure is constructed using basswood sheets and wooden cylinders.
-It uses two micro servo motors for linear and the rotational motion.
+It uses two micro servo motors for a linear and a rotational motion.
 The control module uses an Adafruit BLE feather board, which controls the two servo motors and is used for the Bluetooth connection with a smartphone.
 The overload protection module monitors the electrical current drawn by the servo motors and automatically interrupts the circuit in the event of an overload.